Cleric 5e (5th Edition) Class in D&D Classes

 A shield and a holy symbol |

-The proficiencies stand on with medium armour and shields will give you a decent AC, especially if you are not building for melee combat.
+The proficiencies stand on with medium armor and shields will give you a decent AC, especially if you are not building for melee combat.
 The simple weapons will be fine, especially once your spells eclipse your damage output with weapons.
 The clerics don’t get any kind of tools and get two skills from a very short list of options.

-The enemies weaken enough to be destroyed by this will be easy to kill with any number of AOE spells.
+The enemies weakened enough to be destroyed by this will be easy to kill with any number of AOE spells.
 The divine intervention is not the intention until the 20th level.
 But when it works it should be extremely potent.
 You will need to work with your DM to determine the exact effect of the ability.

 Who are they

 The clerics are intermediaries between the mortal world and the distant planes of the god.
-With a varied goal as the god they serve, these clerics have to strive to embody the handiwork of their deities.
+With a varied goals as the god they serve, these clerics have to strive to embody the handiwork of their deities.

-There is no ordinary priest which the cleric 5e has devoted with the divine magic.
+There is no ordinary priest which the cleric 5e has devoted to the divine magic.
 This serves as a way to mechanically differentiate clerics which are based on their patron gods and can be used to define the adherents to the specific sub-beliefs or sects of the particular god.

 These clerics 5th edition D&D are considered to be the intermediaries between the mortal world and their distant planes of the gods.
-As being varied as the gods they serve, clerics strive to embody the handiwork of their deities.
-There is no ordinary priest just a cleric is going to do all that with the divine magic.
+As varied as the gods they serve, clerics strive to embody the handiwork of their deities.
+There is no ordinary priest just a cleric who is going to do all that with the divine magic.

 The healers and warriors

 The cleric 5e is combined with the helpful magic of healing and inspiring their allies with the spells that are going to harm and hinder the foes.
-They can just provoke the awe and dread, lay curses or plagues or poison and even call down the flames from heaven to consume their enemies.
+They can just provoke awe and dread, lay curses or plagues or poison, and even call down the flames from heaven to consume their enemies.

 For those who think evil and are going to be benefitted the most from the mace to the head, the clerics depend on their combat training to let them wade into the melee with the power of the gods on their side.